bergie/bergie.github.com/_posts/2012-06-07-symfony-live.md

 You can also ensure account completeness by having a request listener that checks whether there is an user that is not "complete", and redirects user to an account completion form then.

+## Composer

+I've [written about Composer before](/blog/composer_solves_the_php_code-sharing_problem/), so this is just a quick status update:

+1500 packages now on Packagist, of which 450 were added in May.
+350K package installs via Packagist.
+Alpha4 will be released soon, and Symfony 2.1 will come with Composer install by default.
+Facebook's PHP SDK is now supporting Composer, as is Zend Framework:

+> If you find a library that doesn't support Composer, just send them a pull request with a `composer.json` instead of adding a custom repository to your own configuration.

+Some PaaS providers also are going to support Composer.
+There is my pull request to [add this to Heroku](/blog/using_composer_to_manage_dependencies_in_heroku_php_apps/), and ServerGrove is also interested.

+Plea from the Composer developers:

+> Look around.
+Write small libs.
+Share code.
+Reuse things.
+Reinvigorate PHP

+> If it becomes normal in PHP to not build everything yourself, but instead to reuse things others have built, we can all build things that are bigger and better, more cheaply